 In 2008 he was honored with visiting professorships at the Shanxi Province Anticancer Research Institute, Chang'An Hospital in Xi'an, and Friendship Hospital in Guangzhou, China.
 In 2013, he gave a keynote address at the International Clinical Hyperthermia Society (ICHS) meeting in Guangzhou, China.
 He was honored with the Grand Award for Special Contribution to Natural Medicine by the ICHS and was appointed a standing director of the World Federation of Chinese Medicine Societies (WFCMS).
 He was also honored with a guest professorship at the Southern Medical University (Renkang Hospital) in Dongguan, China (2013-2016).

-Moss has also visited Israel in collaboration with Reliable Cancer Therapies (Belgium) and has also made site visits to cancer clinics in Germany, Holland, Austria, Hungary, the Czech Republic, Russia, Switzerland, Denmark, Italy, Bahamas, Honduras, Great Britain, and most states of the US and provinces of Canada.
+Moss has also visited Israel in collaboration with Reliable Cancer Therapies (Belgium) and has also made site visits to cancer clinics in Germany, Holland, Austria, Hungary, Ireland, the Czech Republic, Russia, Switzerland, Denmark, Italy, Bahamas, Honduras, Great Britain, and most states of the US and provinces of Canada.
 He continues to tour clinics around the US and the world looking for advanced cancer treatments for his phone consulates and for readers of his blog, magazine columns and Moss Reports.